 WaterWatch captured this video of migrating salmon jumping repeatedly at false attraction flows gushing from the poorly maintained Winchester Dam.
 There are many holes through the dam's face and under its foundation.
-The delayed fish in this video risk injury and death when falling back on areas of eroded concrete, exposed rebar, and other hazards.
+The delayed fish in this video risk injury and death when falling back on areas of eroded concrete, exposed rebar, shallow bedrock ledge, and other hazards.
 Fish may not survive long enough to reproduce as a result.
 This video also shows 3 adult fish falling back over the dam from the pool near the ladder exit at approximately 2:35, and striking the rock and concrete ledge lying in shallow water immediately below much of the north half of the dam.
 This may have happened because the fish became too exhausted after passing the poorly designed and crumbling fish ladder to escape the current flowing over the dam, or these fish could be steelhead trying to return to the ocean.
 This drop from a height of 15 or 16 feet onto the rock and concrete below likely injured or killed these fish.
 This ledge is another major source of injury and death for adult and baby salmon and steelhead passing this dam.
 These are just some of the many ways Winchester Dam harms the North Umpqua.

 Bringing the Rule of Law to an Outlaw Dam

 Chronic disregard for public safety, fish, and water quality protections must end